Shejwal-01/QRCODE_Generator_Decoder/README.md

-QR Code Generator & Scanner
+QR Code Generator & Decoder

 A lightweight browser-based web project that lets users both generate and read QR codes through intuitive web interfaces.
 Built with HTML, CSS, and JavaScript, this project offers a simple and accessible solution for on-the-fly QR code creation and scanning.